iankloo/forceMap/README.md

 If you are interested in a method that maintains strict geographic integrity, use choropleth maps (boring...).

+## Known Issues
+1. Doesn't display great in R Studio windows - adjust sizing if you want to visualize it there.
+Otherwise, just use a browser.
+2. Some countries not in included database, which causes errors. (looking to fix soon)

 ## Install
 ```{r}
 require(devtools)